andamira/devela/src/Doc.md

 ### Dependency features

-- `depend`: allows modules to automatically enable their defined dependencies.
+- `dep`: allows modules to automatically enable their defined dependencies.

 Dependencies can also be enabled individually:
 - `atomic` is used in `task`.